peterbe/optisorl/README.rst

 For an example of what kind of results you can get with ``mozjpeg`` see this blog post:
-`Examples of mozjpeg savings <http://www.peterbe.com/plog/examples-of-mozjpeg-savings>`_
+`Examples of mozjpeg savings <http://www.peterbe.com/plog/examples-of-mozjpeg-savings>`_.
+Also see blog post `mozjpeg installation and sample <http://www.peterbe.com/plog/mozjpeg-installation-and-sample>`_.

 Limitations
 -----------